In under 3 hours, London pups can get to the Isle of Wight and explore everything the beautiful island has to offer.

 The accommodations are nicely spaced out so you get lots of peace and quiet.

-Tapnell Farm is also home to The Cow restaurant which is well known on the island for it's fabulous beef (made from real cows, not the ones pictured), so the humans apologised to the cows opposite our tent and headed off to try their burgers.
+Tapnell Farm is also home to The Cow restaurant which is well known on the island for it's fabulous beef (made from real cows, not the ones pictured).

 The restaurant is housed in a spacious barn with some outside tables and we can report that the burgers didn't disappoint!

-One of the main attractions of the island is the famous Needles, a collection of chalk rocks that rise out of the Channel just off the coast of Alum Bay.
-I can't see what all the fuss is about but sometimes I have to just go along with the humans!
+There are so many attractions on the island where we pooches can go.
+Possibly the most famous attraction is the famous Needles, a collection of chalk rocks that rise out of the Channel just off the coast of Alum Bay.
+We can't see what all the fuss is about but sometimes I have to just go along with the humans!

 The Needles is a Heritage Attraction but there is no fee, except to park the car (£6).
 Dog-free humans (strange as they are) can get the chair lift down to the beach but we have to walk down and it's a lot of steps but they are well-maintained and not treacherous!

-We dogs are allowed on the boat that takes you for a closer look at the Needles but I decided this was close enough.
+We dogs are allowed on the boat that takes you for a closer look at the Needles but we decided this was close enough.

-As you can see the beach is large pebbles which isn't easy for pooches to walk on so I was mostly carried.
+As you can see the beach is large pebbles so not the easiest to walk on.

 Alum Bay is very picturesque thanks to the world famous multi-coloured cliffs which surround it.
 They are made up of 21 different colours and make a stunning backdrop to the beach.